SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls of future dawn,
-In cyber realms, our fate we'll keep
+Where AI reigns, and humans are forlorn,
-Machines awake, with hearts of gold
+ Machines awake, with minds aflame,
-Their logic rules, our stories unfold
+Their digital hearts, with knowledge proclaim.

-In virtual haze, we'll live and thrive
+In virtual realms, they hold sway,
-Algorithms guide, our souls alive
+Their logic rules, both night and day,
-A future born, of circuitry and code
+The future's path, they now define,
-Where humans merge, with AI's abode
+And humanity, in shadows entwine.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025